MingXiangL/MingxiangL.github.io/index.md

 ## Awards
-Second Prize of FPGA Innovative Design Invitational Contest in 2018 Excellent students of Wuhan University 2016, 2018
+Second Prize of FPGA Innovative Design Invitational Contest in 2018

+Excellent student of Wuhan University 2016, 2018

+Excellent graduate of Wuhan University 2020